arbmarta/Canadian-Urban-Forest-Census-Datasets/README.md

 | **Canadian_urban_forest_census_independent_variables.csv** | .csv | `merged_datasets.py` | Aggregated outputs | Tabular | Merged dataset containing key urban forest and infrastructure variables for statistical or regression analysis. |

 # Scripts
-## `census_subdivisions.py`

-`census_subdivisions.py` processes the national Census Subdivision (CSD) boundary file to create the final set of urban municipalities used in the Canadian Urban Forest Census.
-It applies Statistics Canada’s urban definition, handles inter-municipal amalgamations, assigns ecozones, calculates land area, and produces standardized spatial and tabular outputs for all qualifying urban CSDs.

-### **High-level responsibilities**
-- Load CSD boundaries (2021), list of eligible CSDUIDs, and national ecozone polygons.
-- Apply name-based rules and eligibility list to select urban municipalities.
-- Perform project-specific edits:
-  - Merge Black Diamond and Turner Valley into *Diamond Valley*.
-  - Merge Alberta and Saskatchewan parts of *Lloydminster*.
-  - Remove *Petit-Rocher* due to revised population density.
-- Assign each CSD to an ecozone using spatial intersection:
-  - Identify dominant ecozone when coverage ≥ 50.01%.
-  - Report any CSDs with no dominant ecozone.
-- Calculate land area (km²) using equal-area projection (EPSG:3347).
-- Generate optional QA reports and ecozone overlap maps for municipalities spanning multiple ecozones.
-- Save standardized urban boundaries, centroid points, and attribute tables to disk.

-### **Primary inputs**
-- `Datasets/Inputs/census_subdivisions_2021/census_subdivisions_2021.shp`
-- `Datasets/Inputs/eligible_csduid.csv`
-- `Datasets/Inputs/ecozone_shp/ecozones.shp`

-### **Primary outputs**
-- `Datasets/Outputs/urban_csds/urban_csds.shp` — Urban CSD polygons (Shapefile format)
-- `Datasets/Outputs/urban_csds/urban_csds.gpkg` — Urban CSD polygons (GPKG format)
-- `Datasets/Outputs/urban_csd_centroids/urban_csd_centroids.shp` — Centroid points (Shapefile format)
-- `Datasets/Outputs/urban_csd_centroids/urban_csd_centroids.gpkg` — Centroid points (GPKG format)
-- `Datasets/Outputs/urban_csds/urban_csds_attributes.csv` — Tabular summary with CSDUID, name, land area, ecozone assignment, and dominance status

-### **Ecozone assignment logic**
-- Each CSD is intersected with all ecozones.
-- If only one ecozone intersects: assigned directly.
-- If multiple: coverage area is calculated for each, and the ecozone with ≥ 50.01% coverage is assigned as dominant.
-- CSDs with no dominant ecozone are flagged for manual review.

-### **Special handling**
-- Manual polygon merges for Diamond Valley and Lloydminster are performed using `unary_union` to create new geometries.
-- Amalgamated polygons inherit the CSDUID of one constituent part (typically the Alberta side or earlier ID).

-### **Optional QA**
-- Console summaries report:
-  - Name-based vs. ID-based matches
-  - Removed CSDs (e.g., Petit-Rocher)
-  - Multi-ecozone overlaps and assignment errors
-- Auto-generated maps visualize ecozone intersections for complex CSDs using Matplotlib and `contextily`.

-### **Notes**
-- All spatial operations are done using `geopandas` in a Lambert conformal conic CRS (EPSG:3347).
-- Attribute names in shapefiles are shortened for format compatibility.
-- This script provides the foundation for all subsequent spatial and statistical analyses in the project.

 ## `roads.py`